Please tell me I’m not the only one who tirelessly fantasizes about him.

 But when you’re a single parent raising children, experiencing the highest of highs and the lowest of lows with these spectacular beings, there’s something missing at the end of every day.

-I wish I had someone to talk to — about the highest highs and the lowest lows, about the experiences I’ve had at work, about the annoying guy who flipped me off in the crosswalk and the odd cup of mandarin oranges that has been sitting at my community mailbox for the last four days.
+I wish I had someone to talk to — about the highest highs and the lowest lows, about the experiences I’ve had at work, about the crazy thing my child said today and about the implications of the fact that 60% of human DNA is shared with a banana.

 And trust me when I say Facebook doesn’t count.

-Because surprisingly, Facebook doesn’t care about the random cup of rotting mandarin oranges.
+Because surprisingly, Facebook doesn’t care about what percent banana I am.

 (Quick aside: Does Amal seem too sophisticated for George, or is it just me?)